 The goal of the current defueling program is to remove greater than 99% of the fuel.
-The Reactor Vessel (RV) will be defueled to the extent that 2.2.3 subcriticality can be ensured.
-He call to the Staff's attention the information contained in Technical Specification Change Recuest No. 53.
-2.1.3 submitted via GPU Nuclear letter 4410-87-L-0042 dated April 23, 1987. and approved by License Amendment NO. 30 dated May 27, 1988.
-Which noted that the quantity of residual fuel in the RV may exceed 70 kg.
-The final quantity of Report in accordance with Technical Specification 1.3.
+The Reactor Vessel (RV) will be defueled to the extent that 2.2.) subcriticality can be ensured.
+He call to the Staff's attention the information contained in Technical Specification Change Request No. 53. submitted via GPU Nuclear letter 4410-87-L-0042 dated April 23, 1987, and approved by License Amendment No. 30 dated May 27, 1988, which noted that the quantity of residual fuel in the RV may exceed 70 kg.
+The final quantity of fuel remaining in the RV will be reported as part of the Defueling Completion Report in accordance with Technical Specification 1.3.

 The source term available for environmental releases is relatively insensitive to the quantity of residual fuel in the Reactor Vessel as the fuel is contained and subcritical.
 Thus, the overall conclusions of the PEIS do not change because this fuel will be contained within the Reactor Vessel and cannot contribute to the Reactor Building atmospheric release source term.
 Bounding calculations for purposes of total environmental assessment need not await the Defueling Completion Report.
-They can be performed now based on an assumed residual fuel inventory of 1% of the original core inventory as indicated in the discussion of the comparison of NRC's cleanup alternatives in Section 3.0, page 3.1, of the PEIS.
+They can be performed now based on an assumed residual fuel inventory of 1% of the original core inventory as indicated in the discussion of the Comparison of NRC's cleanup alternatives in Section 3.0, page 3.1, of the PEIS.